If you have a good memory, you may recall a few weeks just before Steve Jobs passed on, Apple stock dropped a good few percentage points.

 So what can you do to minimize the chance of miscommunication and manage the expectations of your customers?
 Read on and find out…

 The challenge when managing expectations comes down to two variables –

-To make things worse, we aren’t even necessarily comparing apples to apples.
+To make things worse, we aren’t even comparing apples to apples.
 Someone may become your customer with their benchmark for preconceptions coming from what they studied at university or college in the offline world.
-In this case they are comparing offline academic training to your online course.
+In this case, they are comparing offline academic training to your online course.
 Hardly an adequate comparison, but unfortunately impossible for you to control.